Shell plc Advances Share Buy-Back Program - TipRanks.com

 More about Shell (UK)

-Shell plc is a leading company in the oil and gas industry, primarily engaged in the exploration, production, refining, and marketing of oil and natural gas.
-The company also focuses on renewable energy solutions and has a significant market presence globally.
+Shell plc is a global energy company involved in the exploration, production, refining, and marketing of oil and natural gas.
+It also engages in the production and marketing of chemicals and renewable energy solutions, focusing on transitioning to sustainable energy sources.

 Technical Sentiment Signal: Strong Buy